Alabama State Route 120

 State Route 120 (SR 120) is a 4.160 mi state highway in Tallapoosa County in the east-central part of the U.S. state of Alabama.
 The western terminus of the highway is at an intersection with SR 49 in the unincorporated community of Reeltown.
-The eastern terminus of the highway is at an intersection with SR 14 west of Notasulga.
+The eastern terminus of the highway is at intersection with SR 14 west of Notasulga.

 Route description

 SR 120 is just over 4 mi long.
 It travels generally to the southeast and is routed along a two-lane road.
 It serves as a connector between SR 49 and SR 14.